-Support for a Joint Task Force of Europe, Japan and USA on setting a common research agenda for assessing impact of ITS on emissions
+Support for a Joint Task Force of Europe, Japan and the USA on setting a common research agenda for assessing the impact of ITS on emissions

 The project involved several steps, each beginning with a short preparation and review phase, followed by an international symposium, and ending with a joint technical report.

 The joint technical report: “Guidelines for Assessing the Effects of ITS on CO2 Emissions”

 European Commission, DG INFSO, FP7

 TNO (NL) - (Coordinator), PTV (DE), Mizar (IT), ERTICO (BE), Imtech (NL), TRL (UK), INRETS (FR)

 This project has received funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement no 270332